hfahrudin/hfahrudin.github.io/_pages/cv.md

 title: CV
 nav: true
 nav_order: 6
-cv_pdf: cv-fahrudin.pdf # you can also use external links here
+cv_pdf: CV - Fahrudin - Industry.pdf # you can also use external links here

 ---